 Employment

-Employment options for graduates of M.S. in environmental science programs are promising.
-Within the environmental sector, master's degrees are typically preferred for entry level positions unless the individual has extensive working experience.
-With a M.S. in environmental science, individuals can enter the workforce, advance within their workplace, and achieve highly fulfilling careers.
+Employment options for master's degree graduates are promising.
+Within the environmental sector, master's degrees are typically preferred for entry-level professional positions unless you have extensive work experience.
+With an M.S. in environmental science, you can enter the workforce at a higher level, advance within your organization more quickly, and achieve more fulfilling and better-compensated careers.
+Master's degree holders often move into project management, specialized consulting, or mid-level government positions.

 School Spotlight